pcalulo/lugsched/README.md

 2. **django-piston**, for easy RESTful APIs
 3. **markdown**, for convenient text formatting

-You can easily install this using easy\_install, like so:
+You can easily install these using easy\_install, like so:

     sudo easy_install Django django-piston markdown